Daniel-KM/Omeka-S-module-Reference/README.md

 The plugin adds a page and a block, that can be added to the navigation:
 * "Browse by Reference" (http://www.example.com/reference).
 * "Hierarchy of Subjects" (http://www.example.com/subjects/tree).

+Note: the block layout is not yet implemented.

 The results are available via json too: simply add `?output=json` to the url.